Shadez/Framework/README.markdown

 Model-View-Controller Pattern-based PHP Framework
 =================================================
-Required PHP Version: 5.3.X and higher (namespaces, closures are highly used in this software) mod_rewrite for Apache HTTP Server is required
+Required PHP Version: 5.3.X and higher (namespaces, closures are highly used in this software);

+mod_rewrite for Apache HTTP Server is required.

 License
 -------